shik1966/Thesis/presentation_script.md

 ---

-## **Slide 10: Results Overview** (2 minutes)
+## **Slide 10: Results Overview - Combined Feature Approach** (2 minutes)
 **Script:**
-"Here are the key results.
-The combined features approach achieved the best tumor core segmentation with a Dice coefficient of 0.526, compared to 0.517 for raw intensity - that's a 1.7% improvement.

-However, this highlights the complexity of multi-class optimization.
-While tumor core improved, edema and enhancing tumor showed different patterns.
-This demonstrates that feature enhancement affects different tissue types differently, which is actually valuable clinical insight."
+"Let me present the results achieved by our combined preprocessing approach, which integrates Sobel edge detection, Gabor texture analysis, and Laplacian blob detection.
+Enhancing Tumor showed the best overall performance, with a Dice coefficient of 0.842 under Full Policy and 0.590 under Simple Policy.
+The sharp boundary detection, indicated by an HD95 of just 2.77, shows our method's strength in capturing well-defined tumor boundaries.

+Tumor Core also demonstrated strong performance, achieving a Dice of 0.817 under Full Policy and 0.526 under Simple Policy.
+The good boundary precision with an HD95 of 3.66 suggests reliable structural detection.
+However, Edema proved to be our most challenging region, with Dice scores of 0.590 and 0.381 under Full and Simple policies respectively.
+The higher HD95 of 6.97 reflects the difficulty in precisely delineating these diffuse boundaries.

+These results reveal important insights: while our method performs well overall, the significant drop between Full and Simple policies highlights the real challenges in clinical tumor segmentation.
+The combined feature approach particularly benefits boundary detection, though further work is needed to improve edema segmentation."

 **Key Points:**
 - Present results honestly - don't oversell